 6. Gothic or Veiled Witch

 The goth witch look is extremely popular!
-More and more people have been expressing the dark side of their feminine person for Halloween or for special events during the year.
-Personally, I believe its cathartic or freeing to delve into the dark side as there is often pressure to be cheerful or sunny so much of the time.
+More and more people have been expressing the dark side of their feminine person for Halloween or throughout the year if they identify as a witch or pagan.
+Personally, I believe its cathartic or freeing to delve into the dark side as there is often pressure to be sunny so much of the time.
 But I digress.
-The gothic witch costumes could consist of black things already in your wardrobe or perhaps you’d love to add a black hooded cloak from yours truly!
-I’ve attached a video to that shows how to do gothic make-up using what you can buy at a regular store.

 The Goth style is different from the Elizabethan style because it borrows more from severe Victorian fashion rather than the ornate Elizabethan era, though it can feature a lot of velvet and rich color (though black is definitely the base).